5 Signs You Need a CPA (Not Just a Tax Preparer) for FTB Issues

 In this guide, we’ll walk through 5 clear signs that your situation requires the expertise of a licensed CPA, not just a tax preparer or enrolled agent.

-If you live in Orange County and have FTB notices piling up, this post is your signal to stop waiting — and get professional help before collections begin.
+If you live in Orange County and have FTB notices piling up, this post is your signal to stop waiting — and hire a CPA to resolve California FTB tax issues before collections begin.

 If the FTB has issued: